neiman-marcus/psm/README.md

 You can include tags by including a dedicated `metadata.tags` section at the top level of the data input.
 The application will tag each parameter accordingly.
 It is advisable to keep tags at a minimum to avoid timeouts, and avoid too many tags which loses much of the value tags provide.

-Tags resides within metadata, to provide future extensibility within the metadata heirarchy.
+Tags reside within the metadata section, to provide future extensibility within the metadata heirarchy.

 To disable maintaining metadata in SSM Parameter Store, supply the `--metadataAsParam false` cli option when deploying.